 I asked her if she had any advice from the perspective of being a child who endured a parent’s hard line, and she smiled and said, “Your kids are going to hate you for it when they are young, but there WILL come a point in time when they say, sincerely, ‘Thank you’.
 You just have to be willing to patiently wait for it.”

-How should we teach our kids to write in the digital age?
-We cover this and more in this blog post.
+How should we teach our kids handwriting in the digital age?

 It becomes ever more difficult to make a case for good handwriting because there are many more ways we can communicate in the digital age.

 In fact, many more educational institutions, with few exceptions, are asking the question, “Is legible handwriting even necessary?”
 (Source; page 2) Why should responsible homeschooling parents endeavor to wrestle with the beast of handwriting when institutions are saying, “Just keyboard”?

 What are the issues concerning good handwriting instruction, what kinds of concerns should parents consider when addressing handwriting with their children, and most importantly, what is a plan of good handwriting instruction?